Please log in to watch this conference skillscast.

 - Lightning Talk: ABI Stability & the LLVM (SkillsCast recorded in March 2019)

-- The Technology and Psychology of Refactoring (SkillsCast recorded in February 2021)
+- The Art of Improving Software: Legacy Evolution, Done Right (SkillsCast recorded in October 2021)

 Legacy iOS apps: Refactor vs. Rewrite